sue-paige/sue-paige.github.io/index.md

 - **Columbia University**
   - Led the monetization strategy for a university research project, transitioning to a profitable venture.
   - Engineering/technical lead of a small team.

-- **Haskell Contributions**
+- **15+ years of Software Endeavors**
+  - Extensive experience in software development and technical leadership, spanning startups, academia, and enterprise projects.
   - My [Haskell GitHub](https://github.com/someodd) demonstrates 6+ years of Haskell expertise, including formal verification of custom algorithms, contributing to both research and practical implementations.
+  - Older open source body of work Lots of Python) available upon request.
   - Contributor to open-source projects like Nix.
-- **15+ years of Software Endeavors**: Extensive experience in software development and technical leadership, spanning startups, academia, and enterprise projects.

 ## Connect with Me